 “Grief is losing a piece to your puzzle, leaving you with the feeling that you’ll never be whole again.
 Nothing fills that void.
 Nothing.” –Alli, reflecting on the loss of her husband Chad

-I think the biggest lie in the world is that time heals all wounds and I’ve come to experience that myself.
+I think the biggest lie in the world is that time heals all wounds.
+I’ve come to experience that myself.
 We all grieve, no doubt, but after all the losses I experienced in such a short amount of time, I think I should at least have a medal to show for it.
-Loss, unfortunately, became my normal in April 2015 when my friend Erik took his life and when Randy died nearly 7 months later, then Kara 2 months after that, I think I had become so numb to the shock of death that I started asking myself whose funeral I would be going to next.
+Loss, unfortunately, became my normal in April 2015 when my friend Erik took his life.
+Seven months later, my friend Randy died.
+Then Kara 2 months after that, I think I had become so numb to the shock of death that I started asking myself whose funeral I would be going to next.
 In fact, that little lacy black dress still has the dry-cleaning tags on it from Kara’s service, ready and waiting for the next one.

 Elisabeth Kubler-Ross, a well-known Swiss psychiatrist, describes her model of the five stages of grief in this manner: